z3orc/ender-cli-sh/README.md

+# Ender
-# Minecraft Server Control
+aka Minecraft Server Control
 Is a collection of scripts/functions which aim at making the daily operations and setup of a Minecraft Server as simple need be.
 This script uses mcrcon from Tiiffi https://github.com/Tiiffi/mcrcon and rdiff-backup https://github.com/rdiff-backup/rdiff-backup.

 ## Before installing

-Make sure you have all the necessary packages installed before downloading/installing or using mcontrol.
+Make sure you have all the necessary packages installed before downloading/installing or using ender.
 These packages will/might differ depending on your distro and which version of Minecraft.
 Below are some handy-dandy examples of which packages you will need for Ubuntu and Arch.

 ### Compatibility
 Mcontrol has not been tested on every OS/distro there is, I just don't really have the time :), so here is a list of tested distros where the script did or did not work at the time of testing.